• clean;

 Usage in Korean

-It is widely used in religious and literary contexts, especially in Buddhism, where it appears in words like:
+In Korean, 淨 is used both literally (water, cleanliness) and in religious or abstract contexts (purity of mind), especially in Buddhism, where it appears in words like:

 Additional notes